The Human Resources military-industrial complex

-“These documents are far too complicated.
+“These documents are far too long and complicated.
 Even the lawyers who negotiate them don’t understand them, and the operations teams wouldn’t have a clue.
 There is a real risk of operational failure because no-one understands what is going on, and if that happens we will all be out of a job, but there is no appetite to spend even a small amount of time or money to fix it: we don’t have the bandwidth are too busy keeping the manual processes going.”

 “We can’t manage this risk properly because our systems are archaic, they don’t talk to each other, the process is far too manual and we spend all our time on the defensive and handling operational risk incidents.
 If something blows up we will be out of a job, but we have no mandate to fix it.”

 The Graeber paradox

 If I fix broken processes, machines will do everything, and I will be out of a job.
 If I don’t, nothing will work properly, and I could be out of a job.

 Behold, the dilemma of modern professional employment.
 Being but ants on the planet’s face we are all, at some stage, doomed.
 It is just a matter of when.
 Our mortal frailty, or a silver bullet, will get us in the end.
 We are damned if we do, damned if we don’t, and since damnation lies at a point up the road, whichever path it takes, we choose not to move forward at all.